Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 The parting of Merry and Pippin - in particular when Merry gives Gandalf a look as if "can we please get this over with?" and Pippin cries out his friend's name.
 Not to mention the way Dominic Monaghan's voice utterly breaks on the "I don't know what's going to happen anymore" line as he steps away.

-When the Mouth of Sauron tells them Frodo is dead.
+The deleted scene from the Extended Edition where the Mouth of Sauron tells them Frodo is dead.
 The look on Pippin's face when he holds Frodo's mithril vest, and Gandalf comforting him.
 Aragorn's whacking off the head of the Mouth of Sauron is highly cathartic.

 The scene with Frodo and Sam following the destruction of the Ring.
 First, you have Frodo realizing that his burden is gone ("It's gone...
 It's done."), then, while trapped on a rock in a sea of lava, Frodo recalls the Shire again, which makes Sam think of Rosie Cotton ("If ever I was to marry someone...
 It would've been her...
 It would've been her.").
 Because let's face it, where else in the trilogy does Sam get the chance to be selfish (and justifiably, too)?
 And then, to cap it all off, Frodo's delivery of the line, "I'm glad to be with you, Samwise Gamgee... here at the end of all things."